The64thGamer/cheeseepedia/content/wiki/havin-a-party.md

 ## APS Files

 All three segments’ files were last updated between March 20, 1992, and March 23, 1992, being finalized over 5 months before it was released.
-This could signify that 'Havin' A Party' was originally intended to release in April 1992.
+This could signify that 'Havin' A Party' was originally intended to be released in April 1992.

 | File Name   | Size (bytes) | Modified Date          | Header Time | Header Title 1                            | Header Title 2              |
 | ----------- | ------------ | ---------------------- | ----------- | ----------------------------------------- | --------------------------- |